Dakota Prukop: Calgary Stampeders

-Edmonton Elks
+Edmonton Elks (first stint)

 On July 30, 2021, it was announced that Prukop had signed with the Edmonton Elks.
 He played in eight regular season games where he completed 18 of 26 pass attempts for 183 yards with one touchdown and two interceptions.
 He was released on February 14, 2022.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 On February 15, 2022, it was announced that Prukop had signed with the Winnipeg Blue Bombers to a one-year contract.
 With the potential of an impending CBA lockout Prukop attended the Bombers' rookie training camp, contrary to the recommendation by the Players' Association who advised that veteran quarterbacks abstain from attending their teams' rookie camps.
-Prukop stated that he did not want to jeoprodise his opportunity to make the roster as a veteran quarterback behind Zach Collaros.
-He played in 12 regular season games where he completed seven of 14 pass attempts for 181 yards and two touchdowns.
+Prukop stated that he did not want to jeopardize his opportunity to make the roster as a veteran quarterback behind Zach Collaros.
+Primarily rostered as the 3rd string QB and short yardage pivot, he dressed for 12 regular season games where he completed seven of 14 pass attempts for 181 yards and two touchdowns.
 He was also featured heavily in the short yardage unit where he had 53 carries for 209 yards and six touchdowns.
-Prukop also played in the 109th Grey Cup game where he had five carries for nine yards and two touchdowns, but had two pass attempts with no completions and one interception in the loss to the Toronto Argonauts.
+Prukop also played in the 109th Grey Cup game where he had five carries for nine yards and two touchdowns as the short yardage QB, but also had two pass attempts with no completions and one interception in the loss to the Toronto Argonauts.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 New Jersey Generals

 On March 14, 2023, Prukop signed with the New Jersey Generals of the United States Football League (USFL).
+He was released on June 23, 2023.

+Winnipeg Blue Bombers (second stint)

+On June 27, 2023, it was announced that Prukop had signed with the Blue Bombers.
+He played in 15 games, primarily as the short-yardage quarterback, where he had 58 carries for 188 yards and seven touchdowns.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+BC Lions

+On February 13, 2024, it was announced that Prukop had signed a one-year contract with the BC Lions.
+However, he was released shortly after the team's first preseason game on May 27, 2024.

+Edmonton Elks (second stint)

+Following his release by the BC Lions, Prukop signed with the Elks on June 2, 2024.

+Coaching career

+On March 3, 2025, it was announced that Prukop had joined the Calgary Stampeders as the team's quarterbacks coach following the resignation of Beau Baldwin.